ghinda/ghinda.github.com/about.md

 title: About
 ---

-I'm Ionuț Colceriu, I  work on things that live mostly on the web, from Târgu-Mureș, Romania.
+I'm Ionuț Colceriu, from Târgu-Mureș, Romania.

-I studied graphic and product design, and currently work with [Buiac](http://www.buiac.com/).

 I design interfaces and create advanced JavaScript web apps.
 Some of my free software projects are on [GitHub](https://github.com/ghinda).

+I studied graphic and product design, and currently work with [Buiac](http://www.buiac.com/).

 You can find more details about my professional experience on [LinkedIn](http://www.linkedin.com/in/ionutcolceriu).